Subthreshold poles in electron-positron annihilation. D\bar{D} final states: A subthreshold pole appearing

-Here, we take into account the differences between the two processes.
-Their origins are physical (different masses of $\mathrm D^+$ and $\mathrm D^0$, possibly different couplings to intermediate vector mesons) and experimental (different acceptances rooted in different methods of identifying particles in final states).
+The BESIII Collaboration \cite{besiii2024} assumed in their fit that all parameters of the $\die\ra\dpdm$ and $\die\ra\dndn$ processes are the same.
+Here, we will consider the differences between the two processes.
+Their origins are physical (different masses of $\mathrm D^+$ and $\mathrm D^0$ and possibly different couplings to intermediate vector mesons), as well as experimental (different acceptances rooted in different methods of identifying particles in final states).
+We will split each $R_k$ and $\delta_k$ parameter into two.
+Those pertinent to the $\dpdm$ final states will be marked by subscript $a$, those to the $\dndn$ ones by $b$.
+We will assume that the resonances' parameters $M_k$s and $\Gamma_k$ are the same for both processes.

-We split each $R_k$ and $\delta_k$ parameter into two.
-Those pertinent to the $\dpdm$ process will be marked by subscript $a$, those to the $\dndn$ process by $b$.
-Already, six resonances provided quite a good fit to the data: $\cndf=284.8/266$, CL=20\%.
-After including the $\pds$ subthreshold pole, the quality jumped to $\cndf=223.8/262$, CL=96\%.
-The statistical significance of the subthreshold pole reached 4.0$\sigma$ in the $\dndn$ subset and $4.6\sigma$ in the $\dpdm$ subset.
-The fit details are presented in Table \ref{tab:duo_parms}.
+To help the minimization code cope with many parameters, we started the fitting with two resonances.
+We gradually added further, using the already found parameters as the starting ones for the next run.

-The $\die\ra\dpdm$ cross section calculated from Eq. \rf{sigma} using the common-fit parameters from Table \ref{tab:duo_parms} is compared to data in Fig. \ref{fig:DpDm}.
-Also, the analogous curve describing the pure six-resonance fit is displayed.
-The inconsistency with data of the fit with (without) the $\pds$ is characterized by $\chi^2=111.6$ ($\chi^2=156.0$).
-Obviously, including the $\pds$ subthreshold pole leads to a much better description of data.
-Comparison with the $\chi^2$s of the pure $\dpdm$ fits (107.6 and 152.4, respectively) in Section \ref{sec:dpdm} shows that a penalty is paid for sharing the resonance parameters with the $\dndn$ process.
-In Fig. \ref{fig:DpDm}, it is not easy to see the difference between the two fit curves.
-The exception is the region close to the threshold, where it is visible.
+In this way, we reached the six-resonance fit with $\cndf=370.6/294$ and a \p of 0.16\%.
+To improve the fit, we added a new resonance with unconstrained parameters.
+The quality of the fit increased to $\cndf=289.2/288$, \p= 47\%.
+The statistical significance of the new resonance is 7.9$\sigma$, estimated by utilizing the changes in likelihood values $\delta(-2\ln L)=81.4$ and in the number of degrees of freedom $\delta(\ndf)=6$.

-Figure \ref{fig:D0aD0} depicts the comparison of two $\die\ra\dndn$ excitation curves obtained using parameters from two simultaneous fits to the $\dpdm$ and $\dndn$ data.
-One fit assumed only six resonances, the other also the $\pds$ subthreshold pole.
-The excitation curve resulting from the former is characterized by $\chi^2=128.8$, from the latter by $\chi^2=112.2$.
-Similarly to the pure fits of Section \ref{sec:dndn}, these numbers differ less than in the $\dpdm$ case.
-Comparison with the pure $\dndn$ fits ($\chi^2=118.2$ and 102.0, respectively) shows that the penalization for using the same resonance masses and widths as in the $\dpdm$ process is more severe than that mentioned in the previous paragraph.
+But the parameters of the new ``resonance'' are surprising: $M=(3691\pm56)$~MeV and $\Gamma=(0\pm160)$~MeV.
+They describe not a usual Breit-Wigner resonance, but an SP lying on the real axis of the complex $s$-plane below the reaction threshold of 3729.68(10)~MeV (based on the D$^0$ mass from \cite{pdg2024}).